Take the Next Step: Master of Science in Nursing

 Convenient Online Curriculum

 This is an online program, for convenience and flexibility.
-In addition to your online classes, you will participate in required clinical and practicum experiences.
+In addition to your online classes, you will participate in required clinical experiences.
 Our MSN program features:

 - Small, interactive online class sizes encourage collaboration and faculty support